Updated February 6, 2020

 As far as we know, the number and kinds of backlinks you get to your site impact your SEO.
 There are good backlinks and bad backlinks.
 Obviously and unfortunately, you can’t always control who links to you, but there things you can do to try to get good backlinks.

-You can try to guest post on sites that are well-regarded, have been around for a long time and produce excellent content.
 Work hard on building meaningful relationships with others online so that if and when the decide to share your content, you will benefit from those backlinks.

 Understand keywords.
 Keywords are the words or phrases that sum up what a piece of content is about.
 For example, the main keyword for this post you’re reading is “what is seo.”